devoodian/devoodian/README.md

 # About Me

 👋 Hi, I’m Mohammad Davoodian (also known as devoodian).
 I’m a creative Data Analyst with a background in Front-End Development, AI research, and a degree in Computer Engineering.
-I enjoy turning data into insights that drive better decisions.

 ### 🛠️ Skills & Tools: